 How is crypto taxed in the Netherlands?

 Wondering how does crypto tax work?
-The Netherlands does not have Capital Gains Tax, which is the method used by many countries to tax gains made on property, collectables or stock.
+The Netherlands does not have a Capital Gains Tax, which is the method used by many countries to tax gains made on property, collectibles, or stock.
 Most also lump crypto into this category.

 Instead, Dutch taxpayers are taxed on the presumed increase in value of their assets based on the fair market value on 1 January.
 This means even HODLing crypto is taxed.

 The cost basis of your crypto can only be carried back to 1 January of the given tax year, and it resets again each tax year on 1 January.